 Register here to receive school-related news and updates by phone or email!

-My name is Katie Burgmeier and I am the Guidance Counselor at Central Intermediate School.
-My role is to serve as a resource to all 4th, 5th, and 6th graders, along with supporting CIS parents, and our staff.
+My name is Katie Burgmeier and I am the Guidance Counselor at Central DeWitt Intermediate School.
+My role is to serve as a resource to all 4th, 5th, and 6th graders, along with supporting CDIS parents, and our staff.

 There are many ways for a student to see the school counselor.
 It can be by self-referral, parent referral, teacher referral, or principal referral.
 I teach classroom guidance lessons, conduct small group sessions, and meet with students individually throughout the year (see descriptions below).
 Some students may need a higher level of counseling support than I can provide in the school setting.
 In those situations, I can assist parents by referring them to a qualified therapist.